 What about the price?

 There is a plethora of choice in the wireless earbuds section in varying price range.
 You have products from as low as $50 to as high as $400 and even above.
+Read here a comprehensive list of best bluetooth earbuds before buying one.
 You must realize that the more the price the better the quality and the more the features available.